karlo-babic/paradigms/README.md

 # Programming Paradigms and Languages

->“A programming language is like a natural, human language in that it favors certain metaphors, images, and ways of thinking.”
+>"A programming language is like a natural, human language in that it favors certain metaphors, images, and ways of thinking."
 >\- Mindstorms: Children, Computers, and Powerful Ideas, Seymour Papert (1980)

 - In this course, we will closely follow the book "Concepts, Techniques, and Models of Computer Programming (2004)" (links below in Literature).